Undergraduate and Postgraduate: What is the Difference?

 What is a postgraduate degree?

-A Postgraduate degree is a higher degree studied after an undergraduate degree has been completed.
-Postgraduate study covers a wider range of qualifications,
+A Postgraduate degree - also known as a Graduate degree - is a higher degree studied after an undergraduate course has been completed.
+Postgraduate study covers a wider range of qualifications including; Master's, Doctoral (PhD) and Postgraduate Diplomas/Certificates.

 What is a Master's degree?